-Ah Greece...
+Ah, Greece...
 I can honestly say I fell in love with this country before even visiting.
-My love of ancient history made this place an obvious destination for myself, but the writings of author Mary Renault really clinched it for me.
+My love of ancient history made this place an obvious destination for me, but the writings of author Mary Renault really clinched it for me.
 Her novel about the Peloponnesian War, "The Last of the Wine," was nothing short of revelatory to my mind.
 I mean, I had known, prior to this, of ancient Greece's great achievements, of her great philosophers, warriors, artists and statesmen.
 But Renault brought the world so vibrantly alive, it was like seeing it all for the first time, and I was enraptured.
 I doubt I'm alone in this feeling, the feeling that comes when one begins to grasp the magnitude and significance of a place that had previously resembled little more than a fairy tale.
-I guess that was the true magic of that novel after all, it was a fairy tale, and yet, the story was true.
-All those tales of epic battles, gleaming temples and brilliant minds had actually happened, and the raw, deep-in-my-gut realization of that truth was, and is, awe-inspiring.
+I guess that was the true magic of that novel, after all, it was a fairy tale, and yet, the story was true.
+All those tales of epic battles, gleaming temples, and brilliant minds had actually happened, and the raw, deep-in-my-gut realization of that truth was, and is, awe-inspiring.
 Better yet, the grand testaments of Greek architecture are still, in many areas, on display.
-The memoirs of thinkers like Thucydides, Plato and Aristotle can still be read, and the battlefields upon which so many brave men died can still be trod upon in contemplative silence.
+The memoirs of thinkers like Thucydides, Plato and Aristotle can still be read, and the battlefields upon which so many brave men died can still tread upon in contemplative silence.

 So, predictably, I booked my first trip to Greece in 1998, and have since been back two more times.
 Granted, there is SO much to experience in this country that three trips cannot do it justice, but gladly, I've been able to scratch off some of the best locations from my list.
 The top ten then, from good to great, are as follows:

 10. Crete and the Palace of Knossos